Digital transformation — the term means many things to many CIOs. Hear their take on how digital transformation can offer tangible value.

 Pursuing Digital Transformation in Your Organization

 Digital transformation puts CIOs front and center when it comes to envisioning the company’s future.
 As VMware CIO Bask Iyer notes, “Thanks to digital transformation, IT is now taking a front seat in driving innovation, accelerating growth, and shifting core aspects of the business.”
-The numbers back this up — the IDC notes that worldwide spending on digital transformation technologies had already hit $1.3 trillion by 2017.
+The numbers back this up — worldwide spending on digital transformation technologies will hit $1.78 trillion by 2022.

 CIOs are perhaps best equipped to advise other CIOs and IT departments on how to lead a digital transformation.
 The first step is to understand not just how your current processes and workflows can be optimized, but how technology can enable new ways of doing business, interacting with partners, and serving customers.
 This means developing digital tools that are aligned in lock-step with your business model.